Rehearsing your sales presentation prepares you for the actual delivery, but it’s only the first half of the process.

 More than the products or services you present, the PowerPoint deck you use and your manner of speaking should be relevant enough for the client to relate to and not be offended.

-Dated pop culture references may work, but they lose their relevance if with the wrong age groups.
+Dated pop culture references may work, but they lose their relevance when faced with the wrong demographics.

 Stay truthful, tasteful and straightforward when delivering business presentations.
 Give your clients a good reason to invest in you.

 Anticipating your client’s questions and your audiences’ reactions gives you enough room to stay calm and composed when you deliver the actual presentation.

 Being critical of your own work lets you spot possible errors before entering the conference room.

 Lastly, having an extra pair of eyes to improve your work makes your business presentation the best it can be.